• topical •

 Part of Speech: Adjective

 Meaning: 1.
-Of current relevance or interest, related to current events.
+Timely, of current relevance or interest, related to current events.
 2. Of, related to, or arranged by topics.
 3. (Medicine) Local, localized, specific to one part of the body, as 'a topical anesthetic'.

 Notes: Although this word is derived from topic, its most frequently used sense is, at best, marginally related to that of topic.
 We have been using this word a lot lately, so I thought it best we explore it.
 The adverb is topically and, the noun, topicality.